bmr-cymru/stratify/README.md

 system on `vda1`.
 A stratis pool named `p1` and a file system named `fs1` will be created and mounted at `/mnt/stratisroot`.

 Stratify will then run the anaconda installer.
 A kickstart file may be given by passing `--kickstart /root/ks.cfg` (the path must be absolute).

+Once the system has been installed the script will install packages required for stratis root file system support from the distribution repositories.

-One the system has been installed the script will install build dependencies, clone the stratis git repositories and initiate a build.
+If the `--git` option is given then the script will install build dependencies, clone the stratis git repositories and initiate a build.

 Once the build is complete the script configures grub2 and creates a boot entry for the Stratis system.

 Once the script logs "Stratis root fs installation complete." the target system is fully installed and unmounted and the system can be safely rebooted.
 The only boot entry in the grub menu corresponds to the Stratis installation.

 # 6. Installation using host system
 -----------------------------------